In this no-code tutorial, you'll learn how to automatically generate any kind of marketing video using Zapier and Creatomate's video generation API.

 Let's click Test step to make sure Zapier can send the email.
 Once the test is succesful, all you have to do is hit the Publish button to activate your Zap:

 You might have noticed that clicking the URL in the test email leads to a "Not Found" page.
-This happens because Creatomate couldn't generate a video from the Chrome Extension's test data, as the video field didn't link to a real video file.
-In this step, we'll provide the correct data to the Chrome Extension, allowing Creatomate to create a video that will be emailed to us.
+This happens because the Chrome Extension's test data didn't include a real video file, so Creatomate couldn't generate an actual video.
+Now let's provide sample data so Creatomate can create a video and email it to us.

 Open the Chrome extension from your list of extensions and navigate to your Zap.
 Let's add the following data: